greytpe/h/README.md

-temporary programe for Hello world
+temporary program for Hello world